suezaan/suezaan.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-My research focuses primarily on identifying biomarkers of health diseases from mental health to neurodevelopmental disorders.
+My research focuses primarily on identifying biomarkers of mental health and neurodevelopmental disorders.

 So far, I have used various methods such as _structural/functional magnetic resonance imaging (MRI), heart rate variability (HRV), skin conductance Response (SCR)_, and recently working on a collaborative project to look at _electroencephalogram (EEG)_ data to examine excitation-inhibition ratio.